A/B testing

 Do you understand why the test did not ‘confirm’ your hypothesis?
 Diving deeper into the data might show that it did work for a specific segment, at a particular time, or under specific conditions (i.e., only the first impression of a banner) and give you a new hypothesis to test.
 You can find lessons to be learned that lead to a better-informed test and (customer) insights that are valuable for you.
 Finding and communicating these insights can still make the test worth it.

-Multiple Variants (NOT multivariate) are suited best for pretesting (choosing the best Variant), followed by testing the best-performing Variant with the Control Group.
-Remember that multiple Variant A/B tests are likely to take longer to gain significance than simple A/B tests.
+Multiple Variants (not multivariate) are suited best for pretesting (choosing the best Variant), followed by testing the best-performing Variant with the Control Group.
+Remember that multiple Variant A/B tests will likely take longer to gain significance than simple A/B tests.

 When testing multiple Variants against a Control Group, you need to compare all the Variants that are better than the Control Group against the Control Group itself to see the probability that they are better.